ellysh/video-game-bots/InGameBots/process-memory-access.md

 Example of the `SetPrivilege` function with detailed explanations is available in a MSDN [article](https://msdn.microsoft.com/en-us/library/aa446619%28VS.85%29.aspx).

 Last step of the opening process algorithm is a call of `OpenProcess` WinAPI function with `PROCESS_ALL_ACCESS` [access rights](https://msdn.microsoft.com/en-us/library/windows/desktop/ms684880%28v=vs.85%29.aspx) input parameter.
-PID of an opening process is passed as third input papramter of the function.
+PID of an opening process is passed as third input parameter of the function.
 Result of the function is handle to the target process object in case of success.
 Handle of the target process provides read and write access to the memory of that process.